jergason/blorg/_posts/2016-10-28-running-a-tech-conference.md

     pool to people who are selling things (product or consulting pitches), wealthy, or work for large established tech companies with travel budgets.
     These are all fine groups, but they aren't the only people with interesting things to say.
-If your budget can't cover for speaker travel, you should consider whether you have priced your conference effectively.
+If your budget can't cover speaker travel, you should consider whether you have priced your conference effectively.
 International conferences in particular should plan early for speaker travel, since costs can be higher.